The Online Queue Management System That Will Revolutionize .gov

 A Productivity Boost for the Staff

-Staff productivity is sure to experience an upswing following the introduction of a web-based queue management system.
+Staff productivity is sure to experience an upswing following the introduction of a online queue management system.
 The employees know what they’re doing, they know the details of their upcoming appointments, and they get to offer genuine help instead of profuse apologies for lengthy wait times.
 Because they aren’t always fighting the clock to catch up from behind, they have more than enough time to focus on each citizen.
 That has a valuable impact on customer satisfaction, too.

 Streamlined Office Operations